 A comprehensive evaluation should provide information about the history of the condition and verify the existence of a current condition.
 The report should include the following:

 - Evidence of early impairment: Because ADHD is by definition in the DSM-IV, first exhibited in childhood (although it may not have been formally diagnosed) and manifests itself in more than one setting, relevant historical information is essential.
-The following should be included in a comprehensive assessment: clinical summary of objective historical information, establishing symptomology indicative of ADHD throughout childhood, adolescence, and adulthood as garnered from transcripts, report cards, teacher comments, tutoring evaluations, and past psycho-educational testing; and third party interviews when available.
+The following should be included in a comprehensive assessment: clinical summary of objective historical information, establishing symptomatology indicative of ADHD throughout childhood, adolescence, and adulthood as garnered from transcripts, report cards, teacher comments, tutoring evaluations, and past psycho-educational testing; and third party interviews when available.

 - Evidence of current impairment: The documentation must not only establish a diagnosis of ADHD, but must also demonstrate the current impact of the ADHD on an individual’s ability to function in an academic setting.
 A complete psycho-educational assessment is necessary in order to determine eligibility for services.
 This would include: